lacoperon/greedy_paths/README.md

 Also update writing code so that it writes every run (graph done) Also time code running for various functions -- helpful to see bottlenecks

+Seeing if increasing dimensionality of run decreases Std Dev of Paths Generated

+Also, think about picking a whole bunch of src for given trg, and caching routes from certain nodes that are part of previously computed paths.
+Could save time, at cost of some randomness.
+(refactor src, trg picking function, to help with this)